timwilliate/engineering-blog/_posts/2015-10-07-demystifying-iam-roles.md

 ## Managing EC2 Instance Privileges

-If you have used [AWS EC2][ec2] for any length of time you have come across the need for an EC2 instance you create to be able to do something on your behalf.
+If you have used [AWS EC2][ec2] for any length of time you have come across the need for an EC2 instance to create or access another AWS resource on your behalf.
 For example, perhaps you have needed an EC2 instance to be able to publish notifications on an SNS topic, get a script or configuration from a private S3 bucket, or even spin up or terminate another EC2 instance it was monitoring.